Flippchen/PorscheInsight-CarClassification-AI/README.md

 pip install -m requirements.txt
 ```
 ## Models
-The first version of the model was trained to predict 10 classes, which correspond to broad Porsche car model types.
-These classes include popular models such as the 911, Cayman, and Panamera, among others.
-The accuracy of this model on the training set was 99%, and the accuracy on the validation set was 95%.

-After achieving satisfactory results with the 10-class model, a second model was trained to predict 88 classes, which correspond to specific Porsche build years.
-For example, this model can predict whether an image is a 911 from 2008.
-The accuracy of this model on the training set was 80%, and the accuracy on the validation set was 46%.

-For the third model I bundled several years together to imitate the Porsche car series like the 911 991 or 911 992.
-The model was trained to predict 30 classes, the accuracy on the validation set was 85%.

-The fourth model was trained to predict 3 classes (porsche, other_car_brand and other).
-The model is used for the new architecture in the [web_app](web_ui).

 | Model                                   | Total params  | Trainable params | Non-trainable params  | Batch size | Accuracy Train % | Accuracy Val % | Number of classes |
 |-----------------------------------------|---------------|------------------|-----------------------|------------|------------------|----------------|-------------------|